What we do

 Our neighbors at Radford University asked us to coordinate our 2015 conference with regional Big Read programs (funded by the National Endowment for the Arts) that centered on Tim O’Brien’s The Things They Carried.
 Among other contributions, the Veterans in Society initiative brought O’Brien to speak at the conference and again in a free event for the public.
 Concurrently, we were invited to be partners and consultants in two grant proposals by other scholars on our own campus.

-The 2016 summer institute on the ambiguities of veteran-ness is a natural extension of our work.
+The 2016 summer institute on the ambiguities of veteran-ness was a natural extension of our work.
 We invite you to join us advance the study of veterans in society not a field simply for veterans, nor something civilians do about veterans, but rather a set of lenses for perceiving and interpreting all-too-human experiences of conflict, adjustment, and perhaps reconciliation.

 The Veterans in Society: Ambiguities and Representations 2016 summer institute for college faculty is a project of